openstack/api-site/firstapp/source/block_storage.rst

                  PHP-OpenCloud SDK.

-As always, connect to the API endpoint:
+Connect to the API endpoint:

 .. only:: libcloud